Sdbock/speechesr/README.md

 **This package is a work in progress!**

 This is a working version of the `speechesr` package.
-For now, this packge provides U.S. Presidential stump speeches in a tidy format.
+For now, this package provides U.S. Presidential major party candidate stump speeches from 1952-2020 in a tidy format.

 # How to install